 Tallest Mountains in Algeria

-Mount Tahat is the highest peak in the country with an elevation of 9,541 feet, and is found 35 miles north of the city of Tamanrasset.
-It is located in an arid zone central of the Sahara desert, and it is of a volcanic origin.
+Mount Tahat is the highest peak in Algeria with an elevation of 9,541 feet, and is found 35 miles north of the city of Tamanrasset.
+It is located in an arid zone central of the Sahara desert and is of volcanic origin.
 The Tuaregs are the predominant community around these areas.
 The first documented ascent took place in 1930.
 Nature tourists come in huge number for hiking escapades in Mount Tahat.
-It is one of the seven natural wonders of Algeria and thus makes it a popular tourist attraction site.
-There are ascent routes namely the Tell Atlas and the Saharan Atlas with the Tell Atlas being wetter due to the sea’s moisture.
-Skiing also takes place on the mountain in the period between December and March.
-Tourist residing in hotels and restaurants in the nearby cities can still have a fantastic view of the mountain from their hotel rooms.

 Lalla Khedidja sits at an elevation of 7,572 feet and has a prominence of 5,640 feet.
 The mountain is the third highest in Algeria and the highest in the Tell Atlas mountain ranges.
 Snow always covers it during the winter.
 There are several notable landmarks, including such mountain passes as Tizi-n-Kouilal, Tizi Tirkabine, and Tizi Bougueni.
 A historical shrine, Sidi Mohamed El Arba is also found on the slopes of the mountain.
 The town of Illitene is located only two miles north of the mountain.
 There is no much documentation on tourism and the ascent of the mountain.